sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 - MUST NOT support algorithms that are less secure than `A256GCM`.

 In addition to proper selection and configuration of algorithms, implementation MUST ensure to use a cryptographically secure (pseudo)random generator.
 Administrators and implementations MUST apply industry best practices for key management of cryptographic keys.
 This includes best practices for selection of applicable key length, as applicable for the relevant algorithms selected.

-* TBD: how to do updates on algorithms

 # Future updates
 This profile was creating using published, finalized specifications and standards as basis.
 Some relevant new documents are under development at the time of writing.
 As this profile does not use any draft documents as basis, these cannot be included.